Baranya County: History

 The area has been inhabited since ancient times.
 Before the Hungarian tribes conquered the area, it was inhabited by Slavs and Avars.
 Stephen I founded an episcopal seat here.

 In 1526, the county was occupied by Ottomans and was freed in 1689.
 Its medieval borders remained unchanged until 1919.
 According to the peace treaty of Trianon, the southern part of the county (1163 km2) reverted to Slavic rule (present-day Croatia).
 The re-organizing of the counties (1950) brought only minor changes (town of Szigetvár got there).

-Baranya has the largest number of minorities in Hungary (more than twice the country average), providing home to 34% of the German minority the so-called Danube Swabians, and 32% of the Southern Slav minorities in Hungary.
+Baranya has the largest number of minorities in Hungary (more than twice the country average), providing home to 34% of the German minority, the so-called Danube Swabians, and 32% of the Southern Slav minorities in Hungary.

 The Stifolder or Stiffoller Shvove are a Roman Catholic subgroup of the so-called Danube Swabians.
-Their ancestors once came ca. 1717 - 1804 from the Hochstift Fulda and surroundings, (Roman Catholic Diocese of Fulda), and settled in the Baranya.
+Their ancestors once came ca. 1717 - 1804 from the Hochstift Fulda and surroundings (Roman Catholic Diocese of Fulda), and settled in Baranya.
 They retained their own German dialect and culture, until the end of WW2.
-After WW2, the majority of Danube Swabians were expelled to allied-occupied Germany and allied-occupied Austria as a result of the Potsdam Agreement.
+After WW2, the majority of Danube Swabians were expelled to allied-occupied Germany and allied-occupied Austria, in accordance with the 1945 Potsdam Agreement.

 Only a few people can speak the old Stiffolerisch Schvovish dialect.
-Also a salami is named after these people.
+Also a sausage(kolbász) named after these people.